SSL Certificate SEO – What’s are the benefits of an SSL for SEO?

 There are different reasons to have an SSL certificate for your website:

-- You are letting your website visitors know you care about the data they send through your website.
+- You are letting your website visitors know you care about sensitive information they send through your website.
 When someone fills in a contact form or buys products, they will enter their personal information such as their name, address and email address.
 When these details are then sent, they will be encrypted by this software so that their information isn’t compromised or stolen by hackers.

 - This also makes your website more trustworthy to your website visitors.